TzuYuChen-bioLab/ecm-ligand-21-crc-reproducibility/README.md

 - Author-generated documentation, annotations, tables, figures, supplementary materials, and the authors' selection and arrangement of derived results are licensed under CC BY 4.0 to the extent that the authors hold the applicable rights; see `LICENSE-DATA`.
 - Underlying third-party and third-party-derived data are not relicensed.
 Their original source terms continue to apply; see `LICENSE`, `THIRD_PARTY_DATA_NOTICE.md`, and the dataset inventory.

-Zenodo metadata should declare both MIT and CC BY 4.0 and retain the third-party-data notice rather than applying one blanket license to every file.
+Zenodo records this repository as software under the MIT License.
+File-specific CC BY 4.0 terms and third-party-data exclusions remain governed by `LICENSE-DATA`, `LICENSE`, and `THIRD_PARTY_DATA_NOTICE.md`.

 ## Repository metadata

-`CITATION.cff` is ready for GitHub/Zenodo metadata import.
-The development repository is planned at https://github.com/TzuYuChen-bioLab/ecm-ligand-21-crc-reproducibility.
-The version-specific archival release is available at https://doi.org/10.5281/zenodo.22052359.
+``CITATION.cff` provides citation metadata for this release.
+The development repository is available at https://github.com/TzuYuChen-bioLab/ecm-ligand-21-crc-reproducibility.
+The version-specific archival release is available at https://doi.org/10.5281/zenodo.22052359                                                                                                                                                                  .
 The final article DOI will be added when available.